 By JACKIE TEGART

-Jackie Tegart was elected as the MLA for Fraser-Nicola in 2013, 2017, and again in 2020.
-She currently serves as the Official Opposition critic for Education.
-Previously, she was Official Opposition Caucus Chair and a Member of the Special Committee to Appoint a Chief Electoral Officer.
+Jackie Tegart was elected as the MLA for Fraser-Nicola in 2013, 2017, and 2020.
+She currently serves as Assistant Deputy Speaker.